isabelasaenz/android-app/README.md

+# Simple ToDo App

 Simple Android application for managing tasks.
-It allows users to add, edit, and delete tasks.
+It aims to provide a minimalist and easy-to-use task management experience, similar to using sticky notes.
+The app consists of a single screen with a list of tasks, allowing users to quickly add, edit, and delete tasks.

 This app is built using Java and utilizes the Android SDK.

 ## Features